 4Forgetting Sarah Marshall(2008)

-Forget what you think you know about Mama Mia, because according to our social media manager, Danielle Fox, all the upbeat singing and dancing, makes for a great date night movie.
+Forget what you think you know about Mamma Mia!, because according to our Social Media Manager, Danielle Fox, all the upbeat singing and dancing, makes for a great date night movie.

 You’ll be feeling the amore after you watch this rom-com that earned insane Oscar accolades including Cher’s Best Actress Academy Award and Best Picture.
 It follows Loretta Castorini, a widow living with her big Italian family in Brooklyn.
 After agreeing to marry one man, Castorini falls in love with his hot-headed, jaded younger brother, and well, we’ll let you watch the rest.
 It’s dramatic, juicy, and a little bit retro, making it a fabulous pick for a date night in.

 “There’s so much I can say about this movie,” reports one of our writers.
 “In my opinion, it’s honestly one of the most romantic movies ever.
 There’s something extra special about it being a low-budget Indie film, too.
 It’s kind of gritty and more realistic.
 Not to mention, the songs are incredible (and you and your S.O. will want to listen to them again and again after you see the film).
 Take it from me: This low-key romantic musical will have you ‘Falling Slowly’ in love.”